In this expert guide, we’ll show you what the best air purifiers for mold and viruses are and why each one works so well.

-An Ultra Violet (UV) light is also crucial because it actually kills mold spores that are in the air.
-It works by sending out a beam of light which zaps the spores and destroys their DNA makeup.
-It’s a great backup system for the True HEPA filter because it kills the particles that it cannot trap.
-It also is the first line of defense for any new mold spores that enter into the room from outside.
+An Ultraviolet (UV) light is also crucial because it actually kills mold, viruses, and germs.
+This technology works by using a beam of light to zap the spores and virus pathogens to destroy their DNA makeup.
+The UV light is located inside the mold air purifier and no light is released into the room.
+It’s a good backup system for the True HEPA air filter because it kills the particles that it cannot trap.

 - Activated Carbon Filter

 This filter is also a must-have feature because it picks up where the other two types leave off—it eliminates mold odors.
 Activated carbon is excellent at trapping toxic Volatile Organic Compounds and Microbial Volatile Organic Compounds that mold and mildew emit.
 Without this good feature, the odors of mold will still exist.

 Buying an air cleaner that has a combination of these three features is your golden ticket to having a mold-free, virus-free, and odor-free home.

 Below, you’ll find the five best air purifiers for mold that fit the criteria mentioned above.

 They also continue to top the charts for mold removal.

 By selecting any one of these mold air purifiers, you’ll ensure that you’re getting the most protection against airborne mold spores and viruses.

 Disclosure: At Home Air Quality Guides, we believe in an education-first philosophy.
 We never make product recommendations until after we educate our readers on what to look for in the top-performing devices and then only suggest items that meet those specific criteria.
 As an Amazon Associate, we earn from qualifying purchases made through the links below.
 If you buy a qualifying product, you’re not charged a penny more, but we’ll get a small commission that supports our work.
 We hope you enjoy this free guide and find the best product for your needs through these recommendations.

 Best Air Purifiers for Mold and Viruses List